 Nasdaq-listed companies are required to publicly disclose board-level statistics using a standardized board diversity matrix in the form of the table below.
 The information in the table is based on voluntary, self-reported information from the Company's directors.
 The categories included in the table, other than "Additional Diversity Characteristics," have the meanings set forth in Nasdaq Rule 5605(f).
 Diversity characteristics not applicable to our Board have been excluded from the table.
+The table for the previous year is available in our prior proxy statement filed with the SEC and available on our website.

-Board Diversity Matrix
+Board Diversity I as of April 12, 2

-(as of Februa ry 28, 2023) (as of Apri l 1, 2022)

-Total Number of Directors 1 0 12
+Total Number of Directors 12 2

-Part I: Gender Identity Female Male Female Male
+Part I: Gender Identity Female Male

-Directors 3 7 3 9
+Directors 4 8

 Part II: Demographic Background

-African American or Black 1 1
+African American or Black 1

-Asian 1 1
+Asian 1

-White 3 5 3 7
+White 4 6

 Additional Diversity Characteristics

-Military Veteran 1 1
+Military Veteran 1